Lightning-AI/pytorch-lightning/docs/source/tutorial_mnist.rst

-This guide walks through the major parts of the library to help you understand how it compares to pure PyTorch and how Lightning works.
+This guide walks through the major parts of the library to help you understand what each parts does.
+But at the end of the day, you write the same PyTorch code... just organize it into the LightningModule template which means you keep ALL the flexibility without having to deal with any of the boilerplate code

-Although Lightning can support any kind of research, We'll explore PyTorch Lightning by building a Lightning model for MNIST classification, and generation via:
+Lightning can support any kind of DL/ML research.
+To illustrate, we'll start with an MNIST classifier and move into a Variational Autoencoder and a Generative Adversarial Network (GAN).

-1. Simple classifier.
-2. Variational Autoencoder
-3. Generative Adversarial Network

-Lightning Motivation
+Lightning Philosophy
 --------------------
-The code for deep learning systems can be factored into three types:
+Lightning factors DL/ML code into three types:

 1. Core research code.
 2. Engineering code.